-David Lai is the Special Projects Manager at the Council of the Great City Schools.
-He joined the Council initially as a policy fellow in the summer of 2016.
+David Lai is the English Language Learner Policy Manager at the Council of the Great City Schools and joined the Council initially as a policy fellow in the summer of 2016.
 He supports various projects and assignments related to English Language Learners as well as related policy work of the organization.
 His responsibilities include supporting the implementation of a multi-year professional development project for teachers, supporting the organization and execution of the annual meeting of ELL program directors as well as the ELL Task Force meetings, and collaborating on the Council's policy-related work.